 One of the most significant benefits of making diesel fuel from cooking oil is its reduced environmental impact compared to traditional diesel fuel.
 By reusing cooking oil, we can greatly reduce the amount of waste that ends up in landfills or is illegally disposed of, which can harm the environment.

-See also How to cook johnsonville brats in the oven
+See also How long to cook a rib eye on the grill

 Additionally, the process of converting cooking oil into diesel fuel produces fewer harmful emissions.
 Traditional diesel fuel is known to release high levels of sulfur dioxide, carbon monoxide, and nitrogen oxides, which contribute to air pollution and can have detrimental effects on human health.
 However, by using cooking oil instead of petroleum-based diesel, we can significantly reduce these emissions.